ID: 613

 Conference Topic: T1.
 Communication and reporting to improve transparency

-This workshop provides an understanding of the need for clear argument in IA, three guiding principles to create strong arguments and five strategies to carry them out.
+This workshop provides an introduction to the role of clear argument in IA.
+It identifies the three different kinds of argument that IAs include, three guiding principles to create strong and succinct arguments and two of the strategies for implementation.

 Status: approve